Welcome to Calories in Context

 About Calories in Context:

 I absolutely love nutrition.
-I have devoted the last 13-plus years to the study of the science behind nutrition and metabolism, the result of which is a PhD and a tenure-track professorship.
-If there is one topic that I absolutely will not talk to a stranger about if stuck in an elevator or on a long plane ride, it is that of nutrition.
+I have devoted the last 13-plus years to the study of the science behind nutrition and metabolism, the result of which is a Ph.D. and an Assistant Professorship.
+If there is one topic that I absolutely will not talk to a stranger about if stuck in an elevator or on a long plane ride, it is also that of nutrition.

 Imagine approaching a chess grandmaster and asking: “What is the best chess move?”
 Obviously, the answer is (and should be) it depends.
 It depends on the context of the move within the current state of the game.
-Thus, the best move is the one that allows the player to advance his/her play toward winning the game (match?
-It has been a while since I have played).
-Much of the same is true of diet and nutrition.
+Thus, the best move is the one that allows the player to advance his/her play toward winning the game.
+(Match?
+It has been a while since I have played.)
+Much of the same is true about diet and nutrition.
 The best diet is the one that meets your health and nutrition goals while ensuring maximal adherence.
 As far as to which diet that is and how it is implemented, that is completely individualized.

 I will go even further.
 There is no such thing as a “good” or “bad” food.
 (Gasp!)
 Only within the context of the diet, as a whole, can we make that distinction.